 #3: Make parents a part of the process.
 The Connected Principals blog lays it out perfectly: “Instead of a parent asking their child, ‘What did you learn today?’ with the child responding with the standard, ‘Nothing,’ the correspondence can change significantly.
 A parent should now be able to say, ‘I read in your classroom blog that you learned about ________, can you tell me more about what that looked like?’”
 With connected parents, students are held accountable for ongoing learning.

-Just like any journey, taking these first steps can be tricky.
+Just like any journey, taking these first steps towards a digital classroom can be tricky.
 Fortunately, teachers looking to go the distance with technology can serve their students best by following tips like these and checking out some of the blogs we mention above.